-The Floatpro tackles the problem quite differently, creating a floating hand strap that is more flexible and can be used on other lightweight cameras.
-The manufacturers, a small (but growing) British company, says that it will float cameras weighing up to around 8 oz (226g).
+The FloatPro tackles the problem quite differently, creating a floating hand strap that is more flexible and can be used on other lightweight cameras.
+The manufacturers, a small (but growing) British company who sent me a FloatPro to try out, say that it will float cameras weighing up to around 8 oz (226g).
 That covers most of the action cams like GoPros as well as the smaller point and shoot tough digital cameras that are coming out.

 The FloatPro is made of neoprene and foam, with a bright orange trim to help with visibility.
 I like that it’s smoother and slimmer than some of its bulkier competitors that I’ve tried.

 - Save your GoPro & waterproof camera from sinking!
 FloatPro offers the highest quality floating straps in...

 - Great for vacation trips and water activities such as snorkeling, diving, kayaking, surfing, rafting,...

 It will work well with a GoPro but isn’t limited to GoPros.
 Because it uses a standard lanyard loop, it will attach to any camera or just about anything else that has its own loop that you need to keep close at hand.
 And actually, the standard GoPro housings don’t come with loop attachment, so to attach one of these to a GoPro you’ll probably want to put it through the holes in the attachment at the bottom of the housing.
 That’s not ideal, but it works.